October 29, 2020

 She advised us that the hospital would create their pathology report and then they planned to send the baby’s remains to the children’s hospital for a deeper review with more experienced pediatric doctors.
 She wanted us to be aware of this because once the report(s) were completed, I’d likely get automatic notifications and/or access to the documents.
 She did not want us to be surprised when that happened.

 She also explained that many parents who experience a later term pregnancy loss find a physical goodbye is a helpful part of the grieving process.
 With the logistics involved in my surgery, that wasn’t possible.
 She did have some pictures of the baby that she could share with us if we wanted.
 There was no rush to decide.
 They were available but they were also very graphic and could be hard to process.
-She wanted us to know they were available but did not want to cause us additional pain.
+She wanted us to know she had them but did not want to cause us additional pain.

 I valued her genuine nature and ability to make me feel like a person, instead of just another patient.
 It reminded me of the day we met — when I unexpectedly went into labor with my first child.